-The only way to go is with a dark, rich, fudge like chocolate frosting like the one I've used.
-It's the perfect compliment to the subtle chocolate flavor in the cake.
+- This recipe uses a dark, rich, fudge like chocolate frosting that is the perfect compliment to the subtle chocolate flavor in the cake.

 There are a lot of different ingredients in this recipe so I'll break it down by cake, frosting, and coconut pecan topping.
 I never said this recipe was going to be easy... but it is well worth it!

 - Milk chocolate - or you can do as I did and use a combination of semi-sweet and blonde chocolate

 - Heavy cream - I use this so much in my cooking that I buy it by the half gallon

 - All-purpose flour - cake flour isn't necessary

 - Granulated sugar

 - Butter - I always bake with unsalted and make sure it is room temperature

 - Eggs - I use the largest eggs I can find when I bake and always keep them at room temperature.
 You'll be separating the yolks from the whites but using all of it.

 - Buttermilk - This is a standard key ingredient in German Chocolate Cake.
 If you don't have any, you can add 1 tablespoon of lemon juice to whole milk and it will turn into something close enough to pass as buttermilk.